Am I being gaslighted?

 - Document a person’s words and their actions and consequences that come as a result – do they match?;

 - Rely on trusted friends external to your relationship to give you perspective;

 - Speak to a counsellor with expertise in the area; and

 - Speak to us if you feel that your relationship is ending or over.
-We can help you navigate your way out of this.
+We are experienced family lawyers who can help you navigate your way out of this.